Checkerb0ard/Checkerb0ard/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Melonloader mods.
-- 🌱 I’m currently learning Objective-C
+- 🌱 I’m currently learning Swift
 - 📫 How to reach me: checkerboard on Discord
-- 😄 Pronouns: he/him